jamestharpe/gas-pump-xstate-tutorial/readme.md

 - Add a `PAY` event to transition the `prepayment` state from `needed` to `done`
 - Add a `SELECT_GRADE` event to transition the `prepayment` state from `needed` to `done`

+Because the `done` state is `type:"final"` this indicates that the step is complete - when all child states are in a `type:"final"` state, the parent state is also completed.

 When completed this, your code should look as follows: